-- Provides a unifying and foundational policy framework for making effective, transparent, and transformational transportation decisions in California - Addresses the varied transportation needs of urban, suburban, rural, and Tribal communities - Emphasizes implementation and identifies a timeline, roles, and responsibilities for each plan recommendation.
+- Provides a unifying and foundational policy framework for making effective, transparent, and transformational transportation decisions in California - Addresses the varied transportation needs of urban, suburban, rural, and tribal communities - Emphasizes implementation and identifies a timeline, roles, and responsibilities for each plan recommendation.

-The CTP does not contain projects, but policies and strategies required to close the gap between what the regional transportation plans (RTP) aim to achieve and how much more is required to meet 2050 goals.
+The CTP does not contain projects, but policies and strategies required to close the gap between what the RTPs aim to achieve and how much more is required to meet 2050 goals.
 Competitive applications will discuss how proposed projects will assist in achieving the CTP 2050.

-https://dot.ca.gov/-/media/dot-media/programs/transportation-planning/documents/ctp-2050v3-a11y.pdf
+https://dot.ca.gov/-/media/dot-media/programs/transportation-planning/documents/ctp-2050-v3-a11y.pdf